 - Okay, this was nearly off the charts for the quarter.
-We needed to purchase Lars a new pair of glasses and nope, not covered by insurance.
-We also splurged and Alan took Lars to a professional Spanish Fútbol game.
+We needed to purchase our son a new pair of glasses and nope, not covered by insurance.
+We also splurged and the guys went to a professional Spanish Fútbol game.
 We purchased an additional portable hard drive and supplies to prepare for our Summer Road Trip.
 While we knew some of the expenses were inevitable, we didn’t know exactly how much it would be.
 Also when we use cash it goes to Miscellaneous, as I don’t like to keep all of the receipts and track our every move.

 In retrospect, I think we did GREAT!
 I can’t believe we are living in Spain on this budget.
 To top it all off, we have been able to explore!
 During Quarter 2, we visited Seville, Ronda, Spanish Fútbol, explored the nude beach, got wet at the big water fight in Lanjarón and started our Summer 2013 Road trip.